leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 singleGeometry.merge(base.geometry, base.matrix);
 ```

-Here I define a cylinder by creating a circle with `cylinderOuterRadius`.
-I then create a hole with `cylinderInnerRadius` and add it to the three.js shape as a hole.
+Here I define a cylinder by creating a circle with `cylinderOuterRadius` and create a hole with `cylinderInnerRadius`.
 I then can extrude the shape 4 blocks high to create the base.
 Once the object is created I add it to the geometry I am using to contain all 3d objects.

 Some technical notes here because it will keep coming up in later code snippets: